Here’s my guide to the best hidden gems and secret spots in Florence Italy.

 2. Basilica of Santo Spirito

-This is Brunelleschi's second church in Florence.
-It's a hidden gem, sitting in a shabby chic piazza in the Oltrarno district.
-If you're hungry, stop in at Gustapanino for a panini.
+The Basilica of Santo Spirito is Brunelleschi’s second church in Florence.
+It’s a Florence hidden gem, sitting in a shabby chic piazza in the Oltrarno district.
+If you’re hungry, stop in at Gustapanino for a panini.

 Built in 1440, the church is a pivotal work of the early Renaissance.
 Brunelleschi was one of the first architects to use perspective and geometry, breaking away from outdated medieval church styles.